 The team promotes federal support and funding for policies with proven records of success, including the National Diabetes Prevention Program and Special Diabetes Program.
 In collaboration with advocacy organizations and industry groups such as the Diabetes Advocacy Alliance, PhRMA, Bio and AdvaMed, the government affairs team works to elevate important initiatives on the national agenda.

-We believe that early detection and quality care are the elements necessary to extend and improve the lives of people living with diabetes, hemophilia, and growth hormone disorders.
+We believe that early detection and quality care are the elements necessary to extend and improve the lives of people living with diabetes, hemophilia, obesity and growth hormone disorders.
 Our mission is to inform and influence policy to promote access to care for the patients we serve and to communicate the impact of healthcare reform.
-Through collaboration with federal agencies, policymakers, advocacy organizations and other internal and external stakeholders,our goal is to promote prevention and treatment efforts to ultimately turn best practices into public policy.
+Through collaboration with federal agencies, policymakers, advocacy organizations and external stakeholders, we promote prevention, detection and treatment efforts to ultimately turn best practices into public policy.